Brazilian Butt Lift & Calf AugmentationAuthor: Dr. Gordon Sasaki

-Some patients may feel less confident because of flat buttocks and thin calves.
-Improving the strength and tone of muscles are occasionally insufficient to create an aesthetically full, firm, and shapely buttock or calf.
-If these areas are of concern to you, augmentation procedures may be the only way to produce a shapely figure.
+Some patients at our Pasadena plastic surgery practice may feel less confident because of flat buttocks and thin calves.
+Improving the strength and tone of muscles does not always create an aesthetically full, firm, and shapely buttock or calf.
+If these areas are of concern to you, a Brazilian Butt Lift, or buttock augmentation, procedure may be the only way to produce a shapely figure.

 The lack of a well-proportioned and shapely buttock may be due to heredity, loss of fatty tissue, or muscle wasting.
 Causes for slim and skinny calves may include birth defects (clubfoot, cerebral palsy, spina bifida), acquired diseases (poliomyelitis), reduction of muscle bulk, or fat wasting.
 The aesthetic impairment may involve one or both sides of the buttocks and calves.